Royal family orders of the United Kingdom: History

 The insignia of ladies of the second class of the Royal Order of Victoria and Albert.

 The insignia of ladies of the third class of the Order of Victoria and Albert.

 The first royal family order was issued during the regency and reign of George IV.
 Prior to his accession in 1820, he started the practice of presenting his portrait set in diamonds to ladies and gentlemen of the court, particularly female members of the royal family.
 The frame that surrounded his portrait might be a diamond wreath, of varying complexity, surmounted with a crown, or in a star pattern, with no crown.
 The badge was suspended from a white silk bow which varied for men and women.
 As a young woman, Princess Alexandrina Victoria of Kent (later Queen Victoria) received this badge from her uncle, on a blue ribbon.

 William IV issued no royal family order, choosing to give other jewellery as tokens of his esteem.

 Queen Victoria gave miniature pendant portraits of herself to her first two daughters, Victoria and Alice, on the occasion of their confirmation.
 In 1862, soon after her widowhood, she instituted the Royal Order of Victoria and Albert, which then served as her royal family order.
 The badge consisted of a cameo portrait of Victoria and Albert, and was suspended from a white ribbon.
 Victoria wore the sovereign's badge of the order, with Albert's image in front of her own; in all the other badges, her image was in front.
 No Royal Family Order since has been conferred on ladies of the court, and no sovereign since has worn his or her own order.
 The order was enlarged several times.
 As finally constituted, the first and second classes wore a portrait badge bordered with diamonds, the third class (for ladies of the Bedchamber) a portrait badge bordered with pearls, the fourth class (for women of the Bedchamber) a royal cipher.
 Since this was an official order (conferring the postnominal initials VA) the insignia was returnable after the holder's death.
 The order was not conferred after the death of Victoria, but continued in existence as long as there was a living member (Victoria's granddaughter Princess Alice, Countess of Athlone died in 1981), so subsequent sovereigns including Queen Elizabeth II were sovereigns of the order, and wore the sovereign's badge.
+Queen Mary was recipient of five royal orders (Victoria and Albert, Edward VII, George V, George VI and Elizabeth II).